Ethical Behaviour -Computer-assisted systems

 Ethical Behaviour - Computer-assisted systems

-Simphiwe is a career development officer.
-He loves what he does as he believes that he empowers each and every learner who walks through his doors.
+Simphiwe loves career development as he believes that he empowers each and every learner who walks through his doors.
 He normally keeps lots of print media so that students can read and take this information home with them.
 After Covid-19 hit the world, the effects of this pandemic have been far-reaching.
 Simphiwe had to adapt the way he interacted with students.
 The focus rapidly shifted to using online tools to facilitate information exchange.
 Simphiwe was concerned that students lacked fancy technology, but he did his best to use the tools available to learners.
 This meant that Simphiwe had to make use of cell phones to get his message across.
 He also had to ensure that learners' rights and privacy were maintained at all times.
 He bought a separate cell phone which was locked by pin codes and used this for his dealings with learners.
 He also sends out pdf documents using WhatsApp and arranges sessions with students via WhatsApp as this was much cheaper than regular calls.
 Simphiwe contacted the South African Career Development Association (SACDA) for more guidelines on using computer-assisted methods.
 SACDA was able to provide guidelines for computer-assisted interactions.

 There is now a bigger need than ever for career development practitioners who can provide accessible information to individuals within South Africa.
 Our economy has seen many fluctuations coupled with the high unemployment rate.